davidmainzer/davidmainzer.github.io/_posts/2018-03-08-Land-Rover-Freelander-2.md

     * Why is it so expensive??
 Because of its bad design!
 Steps to change the glow plugs:
       1. Disconnect the battery ground cable.
 Refer to: Specifications (414-00 Battery and Charging System - General Information, Specifications).
       1. Remove the intake manifold.
 YES you need to remove the intake manifold for changing the glow plugs!
          1. Remove the fuel filter.
 Refer to: Fuel Filter (310-01B Fuel Tank and Lines - TD4 2.2L Diesel, Removal and Installation).
-        1. ...
+         1. ... many steps to proceed.
       1. To install, reverse the removal procedure.